cartographer-project/point_cloud_viewer/README.md

 The mouse wheel adjusts movement speed.

 The client files (HTML and JavaScript) are embedded in the `web_viewer` binary, so it is fully stand alone.

-### SDL client (experimental)

-This is a native client using [SDL2](https://libsdl.org).

-1. Install SDL2.
-For example, on Mac `brew install sdl2`.
-(This requires Homebrew, https://brew.sh)
-2. Change to the sdl viewer's directory: `cd sdl_viewer/`.
-3. Build with `cargo build --release`.
-4. Run with `target/release/sdl_viewer <octree directory>`.

-In the point cloud viewer, navigate with keys A, W, D, S. Rotate using touchpad.
-Keys 9 and 0 make points smaller and larger, keys 7 and 8 make points darker and brighter.

 ## Prior art